FEDERAL FINANCIAL AID CONSORTIUM AGREEMENT

 - Student eligibility for UWest scholarships/fellowships is based on the student enrollment at UWest, not on the student’s concurrent enrollment at Host Institution.

-- Student has successfully completed at least one semester at UWest and after the one semester the student must register for at least one credit hour or more at UWest, the student is eligible to apply for Consortium Agreements per degree program.
+- Students must have successfully completed at least one semester at UWest before they can apply for a consortium arrangement.
+Students must register at least one or more credit hour at UWest during the term of consortium.
 If the student fails to meet the requirements of the agreement, or fails to meet the requirements of previously processed agreements, future agreements may be denied.

 - The Consortium Agreement is only valid for one semester, once the consortium term has ended, student will need to complete and submit new Consortium Agreement Forms to be considered for additional financial aid.